Nice to meet you.

 7. Servant

 While your team is there to serve the company, you are there to serve your team.
-You see your main job in solving your team's problems and making sure your team has everything they need to work productively.
-On the other side you focus is not on unlocking potentials.
+Your main job is solving your team's problems and making sure your team has everything they need to work productively.
+On the other hand, your focus is not on unlocking potential.
 You prioritize the needs of your team and put your own needs in the second position.

 Example: You always ask your team members how you can help and put your efforts into removing obstacles.

-• Pro: There is a very positive morale in the team, and everyone feels empowered.
-The performance of the team should be high, as well as loyalty towards you.
+• Pro: The team has a very positive morale, and everyone feels empowered.
+The team's performance and loyalty towards you should be high.

 • Con: This style can lead to low authority and unclear directions.
-It’s also challenging to maintain this leadership style when you are facing a crisis or work with tight deadlines.
+It’s also challenging to maintain this leadership style when facing a crisis or working with tight deadlines.

-• Best for: The servant leadership style may be best for you when you have a diverse team to lead.
+• Best for: The servant leadership style may be best for you when you have a diverse team.
 It may also be helpful in an inexperienced team that needs a lot of attention and guidance.

 8. Transactional

-In the transactional leadership style, achievements and failures play a central role.
+In transactional leadership, achievements and failures play a central role.
 Everyone knows what needs to be done, why that needs to be done, and to what standard.
 You reward your team members for doing precisely the work you expect them to do.
 On the other hand, you punish team members if they don’t fully meet the expectations you set.

-Example: You talk to your team and ask detailed questions to figure whether everyone is on track and punish them if by rejecting days off.
+Example: You talk to your team and ask detailed questions to determine whether everyone is on track, and you punish them if they are by rejecting days off.

 • Pro: Rewarding or punishing team members based on your predetermined goals sets clear expectations and roles.
-You can make quick decisions without the input of others.
+You can make quick decisions without others' input.

-• Con: New ideas and creativity are difficult to pick up because of the clear expectations.
-This can also lead to a bare-minimum approach of your team members who might feel demotivated by your leadership style.
+• Con: New ideas and creativity are difficult to generate because of the clear expectations.
+This can also lead to a bare minimum approach from your team members, who might feel demotivated by your leadership style.

-• Best for: This style may be handy when you need to judge team members purely based on their performance.
-You may want to use this style when your team is motivated and when they are experts already.
+• Best for: This style may be handy when judging team members purely based on their performance.
+You may want to use it when your team is already motivated and experts.

 9. Transformational